 CURE: Brush and floss.
 Brushing, flossing, and rinsing will loosen hidden food bits and prevent odor-causing bacteria from multiplying.
 If that doesn't help, limit the amount of garlic and onion you eat or skip them unless they're cooked.

 CAUSE: Infection.
 Bad breath can be a good thing if it lets you know you have a sinus infection, Ishman says.

 CURE: Open your sinuses.
 Treat congestion and postnasal drip with saline spray, allergy treatments, extra fluids, or nasal steroids.
 Ishman suggests antibiotics for bacterial and chronic sinus infections.
 But, she says, sinus problems are caused by viruses not treated with antibiotics.
-If your child has bad breath and one runny nostril, have her doctor check to see if she stuffed an object up her nose.
+If your child has bad breath and one runny nostril, have their doctor check to see if they stuffed an object up their nose.